 For Temporary and Permanent Residents, proceed to the far left lane (labeled for Mexicanos).
 Have your passport and residency card ready.
 If you lost your Residency card, you must explain what happened.
 They will have you sit for about 30 minutes while they process your paperwork, which you will need to take to the Immigration Office within 30 days to get your new card, where you will pay a fee for the new card.
 It’s excellent practice to always have a photocopy of your Residency Card (front & back) saved on your phone to show proof you had one.

-Rules: Cell phones, cameras, hats, and sunglasses are prohibited in the Immigration area.
+Puerto Vallarta Airport rules: Cell phones, cameras, hats, and sunglasses are prohibited in the Immigration area.
 You’ll be reminded of this before deplaning.
 Failure to follow these rules can result in fines or even arrest.

 Customs